Installing MidPoint From Source Code

 mvn install -DskipTests=true

-After the successful build process there will be a binary distribution package located in dist/target directory.
+After a successful build process, you will find a binary distribution package located in the dist/target directory.

 Building the WAR file only